taxintt/cloudsql-restore-workflow/README.md

 4. Confirm the result

 > **Note**
-> You have to check the instance name that is created with random suffix by using cloud logging.
+> Check the instance name that is created with random suffix by using cloud logging.

 ```
 ❯ gcloud sql backups list --project <project_name> --instance sample-instance-v1-1654996390